digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-41.md

 * Made some progress with the LSP HLD (at last).
 * (A few days break last week).

+#### Claudio Gomes
+* Adding diagnosis to the incubator DT (focus on finding out the time of lid openings/closings, using the model created by Michael Sandberg)

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2